-Action: in 2013 the two (2) tennis courts on site were completely repaired, resurfaced, and upgraded through a partnership between the Town (CPA funds) and the Fairhaven Tennis Association (\$5,000).
+Action: in 2013 the two (2) tennis courts and an outdoor roller blade hockey rink on site were completely repaired, resurfaced, and upgraded through a partnership between the Town (CPA funds) and the Fairhaven Tennis Association (\$5,000).
+In 2016, the skate park at Livesey Park was renovated with a \$6,000 CPC grant.